palantir/conjure/getting_started.md

 # Getting started

-_This guide adds a Conjure-defined API to an existing gradle project.
-It is recommended to define your API in the same git repo as your server._
+_This guide explains how to add a Conjure-defined API to an existing gradle project.
+It is recommended to define your API in the same git repo that you implement your server._

-## 1. Add the gradle plugin
+## 1. Add the `com.palantir.conjure` gradle plugin

-In your `settings.gradle` file, add some new projects to contain your API YML and Conjure-generated code.
+In your `settings.gradle` file, add some new projects to contain your API YML and generated code.
 Conjure YML files will live in `:your-project-api` and generated code will be written to the `-objects`, `-jersey`, `-typescript` projects.

 ```diff
  rootProject.name = 'your-project'